DFE-Digital/bat-e2e-tests/README.md

 ## Encountered Issues

 1. To test these services we ran our scenarios against the QA environments of each service.
-Whilst some QA environments allowed us to sign in using personas, others required us to setup and sign in with DfE accounts.
-This required us to use notify to locate and acquire emails and links which would allow us to access the specific service.
+While the Publish QA environment allowed us to sign in using personas, Apply used 'magic links' for candidate authentication.
+This required us to use the GOV.UK Notify API to extract the magic links from sent emails which would allow us to sign in successfully.

 2. Due to the nature of our tests, we couldn't rely on APIs for testing that a course could be found across the services.
 We required visual confirmation that a course would appear to a user across the services with the correct information.

 3. Given that we were unable to use the IDs of specific records, it was difficult to locate if certain records were visible on a page.
-We had to resort to using attributes such as name, status, .etc to identify the records we were attempting to locate and test.
+We had to resort to using attributes such as name, status, etc. to identify the records we were attempting to locate and test.
 This again became problematic, as running the tests multiple times produced duplicate records, making the scenario difficult to test.

 4. Not knowing the IDs for specific records also meant that we had to loop over elements within the view, in order to identify the record we were trying to locate.
 We were aware that any changes to classes within the HTML would result in this tests failing, however it was necessary given the limited information we had to find the correct elements on the page.